tangsiwei0831/tangsiwei0831.github.io/_life/2025-toronto-restaurants.md

 [Yang's Braised Chicken Rice(Mississauga)杨铭宇黄焖鸡米饭](https://order.mrsdigi.com/485316193107080/10e622c2-67f2-50ca-aaad-148f1916abe9#/splash-screen): 4.0/5.
 Good amount, ok taste, beef noodle is good, not spicy at all.

 [一家川菜馆](https://www.yijiachuancaiguan.com/): 4.2/5. close to UTSG, good price, ok food, cash price including tax 80 dollar is enough for at least three people have meal.

+[有局儿烧烤 Have Party BBQ](https://info.yorkbbs.ca/restaurant/bbq/havepartybbq)： 4.6/5.
+If I would choose to eat BBQ in Markham or Richmond Hill, I will choose either this one or Street Grill, both are awesome.
+Street Grill drink is better.

 [有米酸奶](https://www.yomiesriceyogurt.com/): 4.6/5.
 Order Mango Pomelo Sago Yogurt, I like it!